perez987/Intel-UHD-630-on-macOS/README.md

 ## iGPU as main card

 This card can also be configured to be the main or single one, so that it outputs a signal to the monitor and also encodes video.
-Here's what to do to make it work like this.
+Here's what to do.

 - Enable it on the motherboard as main card: Initial Display Output `IGFX` instead of `PCIe 1 Slot` (this would be the final step)
 - Lilu and WhatEverGreen properly installed